facebook pixel Skip to Main Content

 Dear Department Chairs and Assessment Coordinators,

-We would like you to be aware of this year's reporting requirements:
+As the fall semester begins, we want to make you aware of this year’s reporting requirements:

 Once again, thank you for supporting our General Education program.
 Please contact me if you have questions.